Local h-, p-, and k-Refinement Strategies for the Isogeometric Shifted Boundary Method Using THB-Splines: Numerical examples

-As expected, for Dirichlet boundary conditions none of the refinement strategies improves the convergence slope, which is already optimal with the standard SBM; the additional DOFs introduced only slightly improve the convergence constant.
+Fig.~\ref{fig:ex11} compares the convergence obtained with local $h$-, $p$-, and $k$-refinements {after a single local refinement step applied to the surrogate boundary}. {As expected for Dirichlet boundary conditions,} none of the refinement strategies improves the convergence slope, which is already {of order $p+1$ in $L^2$} and thus optimal with the standard SBM; the additional DOFs introduced only slightly improve the convergence constant.
 None of the local refinement strategies introduces oscillations in the convergence, and the step-by-step curves are essentially straight lines, as in the halving study.

 Finally, Fig.~\ref{fig:ex_11_comparison} compares the standard SBM with the three refinement strategies.
-No clear difference can be observed in terms of the $L^2$ or $H^1$ convergence, but Fig.~\ref{fig:ex11_comp_c} clearly highlights the higher cost in terms of DOFs for the locally refined cases.
-It is thus evident that, for immersed Dirichlet boundaries, the best option is to use the standard SBM approach.
-Consequently, in all examples below no additional refinement is applied on immersed Dirichlet boundaries.
+No clear difference can be observed in terms of the $L^2$ or $H^1$ convergence, but Fig.~\ref{fig:ex11_comp_c} clearly highlights the higher cost in terms of DOFs for the locally refined cases. {These results indicate that, for immersed Dirichlet boundaries, additional local refinement does not provide a meaningful advantage over the standard SBM.} {In this configuration, the boundary-consistency error is not dominant and the global error is already comparable to the interior discretization error.
+Consequently, refining only in the vicinity of the boundary does not reduce the overall error norm. } Consequently, {no additional refinement is applied to immersed Dirichlet boundaries in the following examples.}